 “I stood amazed by this miracle boat and wondered how this could be possible.
 When I entered it, it sped me across the river to the city at once!
 There was no sailor on board but it sailed itself perfectly.
 After I arrived on the other side of the river and stepped off, the whole boat disappeared.

 “That is the story of how I was able to cross the river.”

-The foreigner was wild in laughter after listening to the story.
+The foreigner was wild in laughter by this point.
 He said, “I had heard that you, O Imam Abu Hanifa, are the most brilliant, wise and knowledgeable man among the Muslims… but you have made clear to us all today that you are nothing like that!”
 Some of the crowd were disappointed by now; others waited and had trust.

 The Imam wanted to confirm, “So, you don’t believe that planks can chop themselves, nails hammer themselves, sealant pour itself, and a boat steer itself—without someone to do it?”